Women in Science Project

 If the internship is off-campus, factor in time involved getting there!

-This is a two-step process: After your interviews, submit your Top Choices online.
-Then e-mail or bring one copy of your completed Application form — the one to the sponsor with whom you'd most like to work is fine — to WISP Project Coordinator, Deb Delmore, 107 Parker House no later than 4:00 p.m., Friday, October 19.
-For Round Two no later than 4:00 pm on Tuesday, November 13.
+This is a two-step process: After your interviews, submit your Top Choices online and e-mail one copy of your completed Application form — the one to the sponsor with whom you'd most like to work is fine — to WISP.

 WISP internships provide early hands-on research experience and the opportunity for mentoring from a research scientist or faculty member.
 Faculty sponsors and other researchers offer these opportunities early in your college career as a means to encourage and support your interest in the sciences.
 Keep your interests broad and consider the wide variety of internships available.

 Are These Paid Internships?

 Yes, WISP interns work 6-10 hours per week for both winter and spring terms (unless you're a sophomore).
 You will receive $8.00 per hour for up to 100 hours per term.
 Yes, this will go towards work-study requirements.

 How Do I Get to Off-campus Internships?

 Transportation: Off-campus internships are accessed through the Advance Transit bus system (it's free!).
 Check out their routes and schedules: www.advancetransit.com.

 - Blue Route — DHMC: Borwell, NCCC, Rubin, Centerra BioLabs, Centerra Parkway, Lebanon, NH